aptos-labs/aptos-multi-region-bench/README.md

 At this point, most of the required infrastructure has been set up.
 You must now begin the genesis process and start all the Aptos nodes in each kubernetes cluster.
 As a quick sanity check, visit this URL to view all your active kubernetes clusters within the project https://console.cloud.google.com/kubernetes/list/overview?referrer=search&project=<YOUR_PROJECT_ID>, and confirm that all are in a healthy "green" state.
 If not, use GKE's tooltips and logs to help debug.

-By default, Terraform will also install some baseline Aptos workloads on each of the kubernetes clusters as well.
+By default, the Terraform modules will also install some baseline Aptos workloads on each of the kubernetes clusters as well (e.g. 1 validator).
 To check these running workloads, run the following from the project root:

 ```
 ./bin/cluster.py kube get pods
 ```

-You will see most pods are in a `ContainerCreating` state.
-Digging deeper this is because these pods (fullnodes and validators) are waiting for genesis configurations.
-Genesis has not been run yet, so naturally these pods are pending.
+These workloads will soon be replaced with the following steps, which initializes the benchmark network.

 #### Install `aptos` CLI